 Leftover easy homemade dinner rolls can be used to make bread pudding.
 Check out this fantastic soft cinnamon raisin bread pudding recipe.Plan ahead

-You can make this milk buns recipe ahead of time.
-After shaping the dough into equal pieces and place in a baking pan, refrigerate them for at least 8 hours or up to 24 hours.
-Then let the dough sit at room temperature for 1 hour before baking.
-So use the schedule above to plan accordingly.Related recipes
+You'll be able to make this milk buns recipe ahead of time.
+After shaping the dough into equal pieces and placing it in a baking pan, refrigerate them for at least 8 or 24 hours.
+Then, let the dough sit at room temperature for 1 hour before baking.
+So, you can use the schedule above to plan accordingly.Related recipes

 - Old-fashioned honey dinner rolls – these rolls aren’t just fluffy, moist, and delicious.
 They are also less sweet than store-bought ones.

-- Butter Parker house rolls – a cousin version of dinner rolls.
+- Butter Parker house rolls are a cousin version of dinner rolls.
 They are fluffy and soft with a light, thin crust.

 - No-knead classic brioche buns – The easiest version of dinner rolls.
 No stand mixer, no problem.